ArdorDeosis/inquisition-kill-team/README.md

 In kill team the rules provide almost no flavour at all except the names of operatives, abilities, weapons, etc. This makes re-flavouring fairly easy.

-These documents are fun little thought experiments I like to spend my free time on and they are by far not meant to be comprehensive.
+The kill teams in this repository are fun little thought experiments I like to spend my free time on and they are by far not meant to be comprehensive.
 If you have ideas you want to see on the battlefield yourself, do some re-flavouring of your own and feel free to use these ideas as starting point or inspiration.